guidanoli/yadsl/README.md

 As the name suggests, it contains a variety of data structures.
 But not only that, it also provides algorithms and utilities for testing and debugging your own libraries.

-You are interested to learn more about **yadsl**, the latest documentation is provided at [yadsl.readthedocs.io](https://yadsl.readthedocs.io/).
+If you are interested in learning more about **yadsl**, we invite you to have a read on the latest documentation, provided at [yadsl.readthedocs.io](https://yadsl.readthedocs.io/).